viamrobotics/docs/docs/how-tos/sensor-data-visualize.md

 ```

 You can also specify a desired database name in your connection URI, if desired.
-For example, to use the `sensorData` database, the default name for uploaded data, your connection string would resemble:
+For example, to use the `sensorData` database, the default database name for uploaded sensor data, your connection string would resemble:

 ```sh {class="command-line" data-prompt="$"}
 mongodb://db-user-abcdef12-abcd-abcd-abcd-abcdef123456:YOUR-PASSWORD-HERE@data-federation-abcdef12-abcd-abcd-abcd-abcdef123456-e4irv.a.query.mongodb.net/sensorData?ssl=true&authSource=admin